Kailash Yatra Fixed Departure Date 2026 Click Here

 Located at 4,748m, Dhaulagiri Base Camp is a highlight of the trek.
 Upon reaching this point and overcoming challenges, you can see beautiful views of Dhaulagiri I, Dhaulagiri II, and Tsaurabong Peak.
 From here, you can see the massive icefall that flows down from the mountains.
 The base camp is a peaceful place where you can rest and admire the beauty of the Himalayas.

-Situated at 3,660m, Italian Base Camp is an important stop before heading towards the higher altitudes.
-It offers incredible views of Dhaulagiri, Manapathi Peak, and the Tsaurabong Glacier.
-Trekkers use this camp to acclimatize before moving towards Dhaulagiri Base Camp.
-The place is named after an Italian expedition team that set up camp here during their climb.
+Japanese Base Camp is an important stop before heading towards the higher altitudes of Dhaulagiri Base Camp.
+From here, trekkers can see incredible views of Dhaulagiri I, Manapathi Peak, and the Tsaurabong Glacier.
+Trekkers primarily use this camp to acclimatize effectively before moving towards the main Dhaulagiri Base Camp.
+The place is named after a Japanese expedition team that set up camp here during their historic climbs of Dhaulagiri.

 Unique Culture and Traditions

-Throughout the trek, you will see Buddhist monasteries, colorful prayer flags, and stone-carved Mani walls with sacred inscriptions.
+Throughout the trek, you will see Hindu as well as Buddhist monasteries, colorful prayer flags, and stone-carved Mani walls with sacred inscriptions.
 The Thakali and Magar people celebrate festivals like Tihar, Dashain, and Lhosar with traditional music, dance, and rituals.
 The local culture and hospitality make this trek not just about nature but also about experiencing the traditions of the Himalayan people.

 Culture and Wildlife Around the Dhaulagiri Circuit

 Not only does the trek offer you cultural beauty, but it also offers you a chance to witness the diverse flora and fauna the region offers.
 As the trek passes within the Annapurna Conservation Area, you can see some rare species of animals, such as red pandas and snow leopards.
-The chances of you encountering the Bengal tiger and Langur monkey, along with our national bird, Danphe, are also high.
-From Himalayan yak and sheep to goats, you can also see some rare and seasonal birds while trekking here.
+The chances of you encountering the Bengal tiger and the Langur monkey, along with our national bird, the Danphe, are also high.
+You can also see some rare and seasonal birds, from Himalayan yak and sheep to goats, while trekking here.
+The mix of culture and nature makes this trek a truly special experience.
+If you have already done Dhaulagiri Circuit Trek or looking for more similar options you might also enjoy Makalu Base Camp Trek which offers a similar sense of isolation and high-altitude challenge.

 We, Himalayan 360, are a government-registered company.
-We work together with a team to make your dreams into reality.
-Our agency is quite different from other local adventure trekking companies and is truly committed to providing the best and most money-worthy holidays.
-Here is why you should choose us for your next trip to Dhaulagiri Circuit Trek:
+We work together with a team to make your dreams a reality.
+We are truly committed to providing the best and most money-worthy holidays.
+Here is why you should choose us for your next trip to the Dhaulagiri Circuit Trek:

 - Highly experienced local operator